 “I totally enjoyed this course and all of the tutors.
 It was easy to finish assessments because the tutors explained stuff.
 They were very helpful, patient and knowledgeable which made me feel confident, relaxed and eager to learn more and come back.
 I have come out of this course eager and excited to start work in the kiwifruit industry.
 Thank you all so much for helping me through the past weeks.”

 Delivered as the ‘off-job” component of the Primary ITOs industry training programme.
 These programmes are tutored by Fruition Horticulture in the Bay of Plenty, Nelson and Hawkes Bay regions.
 For more information and to join these programmes contact the Primary ITO www.primaryito.ac.nz

 Vakameasina provides free educational, training and development courses to RSE workers across New Zealand, under the New Zealand Aid Programme.
 RSE Worker Training integrates English language, literacy and numeracy learning into a range of optional learning courses.
 These range from basic workplace and life skills, communication, health, safety, nutrition, human rights, NZ Road Code, budgeting and financial literacy all the way through to leadership, community development, business development, building small engines, solar power and more.

 Concerned about the impacts of the new Health and Safety at Work Act 2015?
 Join us in an interactive one day workshop that covers the key changes in the legislation and the implications for you as employers and workers in the horticultural and viticultural industry.

 He Tūranga Mō Te Mahi is a 16 week programme available to youth aged 16-19 years, who are not engaged in education or employment (NEET’s).
-Pastoral care of our rangatahi (youth) is provided throughout their journey with us, and be accessible to them past the end date of the programme.
-Successful graduates will be offered employment upon completion, though options for further study or entry into other industries will be made available as well.
+Pastoral care of our rangatahi (youth) is provided throughout their journey with us, and remain accessible to them past the end date of the programme.
+Successful graduates may be offered employment upon completion, though options for further study or entry into other industries will be made available as well.